hafidsousa/meta-mcp/memory-bank/activeContext.md

 5. Should we automate synchronization between package.json MCP exports and generated documentation?
 6. Are there additional validation checks needed for the documentation generation process?
 7. How should we handle documentation for deprecated APIs or features?
+8. What is the best strategy for implementing analytics and reporting tools?
+9. How should we approach rate limiting protection for API requests?